rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 3. Click **Save Changes**.

 ### Activation of RBAC
 RBAC is automatically activated when the account owner adds users to an account.
-Account owners dedicated users through the [Dedicated Users](https://login.rackspace.com/) or the API.
+Account owners can add dedicated users through the [Dedicated Users](https://login.rackspace.com/) or the API.

 #### **Future RBAC-enabled Products**
 New products are RBAC-enabled as they are launched.

 ### Product Without RBAC
 The following Rackspace products will not have RBAC:
 - RackConnect

 ### Next Section
 [Use Role-Based Access Control (RBAC)](/support/how-to/use-role-based-access-control-rbac)